nickassafkirk/Cartel-Coffee/README.md

   Fix: Added Alternative image with landscape aspect-ratio for larger screen-widths.
 I decided this was a better tactic than using the object-fit property because it ensures
   Images are not cropped on responsive viewports.

-* Bug: Labels for Tiles not scaling correctly when changing screensizes.
+* Bug: Labels for tiles not scaling correctly when changing screensizes.
 On smaller screensizes the label headings were moving off their desired position in the center of the image tiles.
   Fix: I used position: relative and top and bottom percentage values to fix the headings to the image tiles regardless of screensize. media queries are used to edit the font-size to ensure, overflow does not cause undesireable rendering on smaller viewports and devices.